ISCHEMIC STROKE / COMPLICATIONS

 - urinary tract infections (up to 15%)

-- may lead to the worsening of clinical condition
+- may lead to worsening of the clinical condition

 - prevention: